Dryzone Damp-Proofing Cream

 Does not contain white spirit or iso-paraffins.

 No problems with damp-proofing fluid leaking into neighbouring rooms or properties.

-- No electric DPC pump required
+- No electric damp-proof course (DPC) pump required

 Can be used in situations where power is not available.

 Independent tests demonstrate that Dryzone provides a more effective barrier to rising damp than competing products.

 Full instructions for installing Dryzone Damp-Proofing Cream can be found in the Dryzone datasheet which can be downloaded from this page.
 For those requiring more detail, a 19-page guide to "Rising Damp & its Control" can also be downloaded.

 Naturally, homeowners want the most effective products available to be used to treat rising damp in their properties.
 Creating the best possible barrier to rising damp minimises moisture in the wall, blocks the build-up of ground salts, and reduces heat-loss.
 For this reason, Dryzone has been formulated to form an effective damp-proof course in walls of all types and has been tested under more conditions than any other rising damp treatment on the market.